Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions

-Since exponents like $\alpha$ appear in power-law expressions of the form $C(T)\sim|T-T_{c}|^{-\alpha}$, they must be dimensionless.
-For this to hold, $\kappa$ must have units of $\text{K}^{1-\mu_{C}}$, and similarly for the other coefficients.
-Hence, all critical exponents are indeed dimensionless, satisfying the necessary conditions for physical consistency.
+Since exponents such as $\alpha$ appear in power-law expressions of the form $C(T)\sim|T-T_{c}|^{-\alpha}$, they must be dimensionless.
+For this to hold, $\kappa$ must have units of $\text{K}^{1-\mu_{C}}$, and similarly for the other exponents.
+Hence, with this choice all critical exponents are indeed dimensionless, satisfying the necessary conditions for physical consistency.

-\subsection{Modified Ginzburg--Landau Equation}
+\subsection{Modified Ginzburg--Landau equation}